tlin41390/MusicClassification/README.md

 the necessary dependencies as follows:

 ### Install using `conda`
-Install the necessary dependencies into an isolated `conda` environment with name `envname`:
+Install into an isolated `conda` environment with name `envname`:
 ```
 $ conda env create --name envname --file=environment.yml
 ```

 ### Install using `pip`
-Install the necessary dependencies using the `requirements.txt` file:
+Install using the `requirements.txt` file:
 ```
 $ pip install -r requirements.txt
 ```

 ## Database Installation and Usage (MongoDB)
-First install MongoDB by following the
+Next install MongoDB by following the
 [official documentation](https://docs.mongodb.com/manual/administration/install-community/).
 After successful installation, use the following steps to create and populate the database that will be used for this analysis: